 More change is on the way for No. 13.
 According to Luke Donald, the hole could have a new back tee as early as next year.
 And I wouldn’t be surprised if that tee were as far left as possible, so as to prevent the big boys from flying the dogleg.

 As always, the impact of these tweaks will be excellent nerd bait.
 No doubt next year I’ll watch another 300-some drives on No. 13 and make a big deal out of every small shift in tactics.
 Then I’ll dive back into the broadcast archive and be struck again by the beautiful lines Seve Ballesteros and Ben Crenshaw took with their persimmon woods and spinny wound balls.
-This has become part of the routing of my Masters weeks.
+This has become part of the routine of my Masters weeks.
 I don’t find it unpleasant.

 Here’s another routine, and one that I don’t see stopping anytime soon: Chairman Fred Ridley, at his annual press conference, talking about updating the 13th hole to defend the integrity of its original design.
 I always wonder what objective he has in mind.
 Moving the tee back and to the left would likely result in higher scores and fewer greens hit in two.
 Perhaps we’d see “momentous decisions” from the fairway slightly more often.
 That would be an improvement.